JuliaInterop/JavaCall.jl/doc/index.md

 *   Currently, only a low level interface is available, via `jcall`.
 As a result, this package is best suited for writing libraries that wrap around existing java packages.
 Writing user code direcly using this interface might be a bit tedious at present.
 A high level interface using reflection will eventually be built.

 *    Field access is not yet supported.
 It is unclear if a `Javabeans` style access (i.e. conflating field and getter/setter) is useful.

+*    While basic memory management has been implemented, there is likely to be some remaining memory leaks in this system.
+While this should be stable enough for scripting style tasks, more testing is neede before deplying this to long running tasks